Yangquan Shanxi, China Travel Guide

 Shanxi is famous for its diverse noodle dishes; Dao Xiao Mian (knife-cut noodles) a regional specialty.

-Locals are generally welcoming.
-A patient approach to interaction and differences in the culture is helpful.
+The local population is typically welcoming.
+A patient approach to interaction and differences in culture is helpful.